survivejs/react-book/manuscript/05_react_and_flux.md

 You can get quite far by keeping everything in components but eventually that will become painful.
 [Flux application architecture](https://facebook.github.io/flux/docs/overview.html) was designed to help bring clarity to our React applications.

 Flux will allow us to separate data and application state from our Views.
-This allows us to keep them clean and keep the application maintainable.
+This helps us to keep them clean and the application maintainable.
 Flux was designed large teams in mind.
 As a result you might find it quite verbose.
 This comes with great advantages, though, as it can be straightforward to work with.

 ## Introduction to Flux

 ![Flux dataflow](images/flux.png)

 So far we've been dealing only with Views.
 Flux architecture introduces a couple of new concepts to the mix.
 These are Actions, Dispatcher and Stores.
 Flux implements unidirectional flow in contrast to popular frameworks such as Angular or Ember.
 Even though two-directional bindings can be convenient and some things are easier to implement using them, the Flux way of doing things comes with its benefits.

+Flux isn't entirely simple to understand as there are multiple concepts to worry about.
+In our case we will model `NoteActions` and `NoteModel`. `NoteActions` provide concrete operations we can perform over our data.
+For instance we can have `NoteActions.create({task: 'Learn React'})`.

+The action itself doesn't necessarily do much.
+At simplest level it can tell dispatcher to proceed.
+Alternatively it could hit a backend and then trigger dispatcher based on the result.
+This will allow us to deal asynchronous behavior and possible errors caused by that.

+Once the dispatcher has dealt with the action, Stores that are listening to it get triggered.
+In our case `NoteStore` gets notified.
+As a result it will be able to update its internal state.
+After doing this it will notify possible listeners of the new state.

+This completes the loop as Views listening to the Stores receive the data.
+They can use it to update their own state.
+As a result the user interface gets refreshed.

+Even though this might sound like a lot of steps for achieving something simple as creating a new `Note`, the approach comes with its benefits.
+Given the flow goes into a single direction always it is easy to debug.
+If there's something wrong, it's somewhere within the cycle.

 ### Dataflow in Flux